 Hazel Petrie (Disabled Student Advisor) is based within the Advisory Service and is the named contact for all care experienced students who are studying at Abertay.

 Even if you have not indicated that you are care experienced on your UCAS application form you can still make contact with Hazel to ask a question or discuss a particular query you may have.
-Claire will continue to provide regular support and advice throughout your time at university on a number of areas.
+She will continue to provide regular support and advice throughout your time at university.

 Coming to university can be a daunting prospect.
 Abertay offers two specialist programmes for new students preparing for university.
 The University Preparation Programme (UP) is aimed at students coming straight from school and the Abertay College Transition Programme (ACT) offers support to students joining the university from college.
 Both programmes are designed to help with the transition to university study.